 Programming and Events

-Multicultural Student Welcome
+Multicultural Student Open House

-A Roadrunner Days event that connects new and returning students, faculty, and staff who share historically marginalized identities.
+A Spring Roadrunner Days event that connects new and returning students, faculty, and staff who share historically marginalized identities.
 Student organizations, and faculty/staff affinity groups with a cultural and/or identity focus can sign up to have an info table.
 It's a great opportunity to network and meet new people in a fun and welcoming environment.
 All students, faculty, and staff are welcome to attend.

 Structured Dialogue Series